 The real change to his character comes in the "Majin Buu saga," as he finally admits he'll never be able to match Goku's powers and begins to fully embrace his role as a family member.
 Considering his previous dedication to destroying the Earth in season one of Dragon Ball Z, watching Vegeta humiliate himself in order to save the planet from Beerus, the God of Destruction, in Battle of the Gods is an amazing turnaround.

 It's also surprising that, when you take Dragon Ball Super into account, Vegeta becomes a more caring husband and father than Goku.

 Karma Akabane - Assassination Classroom

-Ever school has its class clown, and Assassination Classroom is no different.
+Ever school has its class clown, and Class 3-E is no different.
 At first glance, Karma Akabane comes off as a lazy troublemaker that's obsessed with humiliating his classmates.
 Once you get past this first impression, Karma reveals himself to be a sympathetic and hardworking student.

 This class clown is also considered to be the strongest of the Class 3-E students, and his hits usually play out like pranks.
 Nagisa Shiota isn't bad, but he can't compete with Karma's zany charm.